temidayo-falomo/burger-a/README.md

 ##Author's Note

-I Built this because i'm a sucker for goood ui and i had some free time on my hands.
+I Built this because i'm a sucker for goood ui and I had some free time on my hands.
 You should Absolutely check out the UI designer on Figma.
 I added a few mods of my own 👀